Computer Assisted Instruction (CAI)

 • may feel overwhelmed by the information and resources available

-• over use of multimedia may divert the attention from the content
+• over use of multimedia may divert the attention from the

 • learning becomes too mechanical